nickanhhuy/SoundTrack_Web/README.md

 ## Project Structure

-feature:
+Feature:
-+ login/sign up through authentication: gmail, google, etc.
++ login/sign up through authentication: Gmail, Google, etc.
-+ auto send receipt to client's emails.
-(SNS,SQS, EventBridge)
++ Auto-send a receipt to the client's email.
+(SNS, SQS, EventBridge)
-+ deploy application on AWS.
++ Deploy the application on AWS.
++ Working AI feature that suggests similar vibes or songs based on your taste.